OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 components that are upstream in the data flow will be executed prior to those downstream so that input data to a component will always be valid with respect to the other parts of the workflow.
 A component will not execute if its inputs have not changed since its last execution.
-An Assembly can also contain a Driver, but this is not required.
-When an Assembly does not explicitly contain a driver, the components are executed sequentially based on their data connections.
+An Assembly contains a Driver called *driver* that controls iterations over the workflow.

 For the vehicle simulation, a Vehicle assembly is needed that can sequentially execute the Transmission, Engine, and Chassis components.